COVID-19 is causing unprecedented chaos all around the world. And Amazon's FBA service is not immune.

 - More cash invested upfront, meaning more to lose if business fails.

-Multichannel retailers using FBA to fulfil Amazon orders, but also have a self-fulfilment operation of their own set up to deal with orders from other channels.
+Multichannel retailers using FBA to fulfill Amazon orders, but also have a self-fulfillment operation of their own set up to deal with orders from other channels.

 Highly successful Amazon sellers who know they have a reliable set of products selling well on Amazon.
-Making it a much safer bet to open up a self-fulfilment facility.
+Making it a much safer bet to open up a self-fulfillment facility.

 Note: It's highly recommended to use a tool like Veeqo to manage inventory, orders and shipping if going down the FBM route.

 Discover how Veeqo makes multichannel inventory & shipping simple